ghc-proposals/ghc-proposals/proposals/0000-constraint-to-bool.rst

 This proposal allows to simply fix these kinds of problems.

-Let's present a simpler example first, the one exposed here `AdvancedOverlap <https://wiki.haskell.org/GHC/AdvancedOverlap>`_.
+Let's present a simpler example first, the one exposed on `AdvancedOverlap <https://wiki.haskell.org/GHC/AdvancedOverlap>`_.
 We would like to write the following code, but we can't because both instances match the same data types (remember that contexts are not taken into account